After the outbreak of COVID-19, many parents are scared to send their children back to school.

 Homeschooling, as the name indicates, is bringing the purpose of school to your home for your child.
-This concept has gained consensus in the last few decades due to the advantages it offers to the parents and children.
+This concept has gained consensus in the last few decades due to the advantages it offers to parents and children.

-Homeschooling is likely to gain more support from the parent community after the current pandemic situation but you cannot just transit to this concept overnight.
+Homeschooling is likely to gain more support from the parent community after the current pandemic situation but you cannot just transition to this concept overnight.
 Before you shift from traditional public and private schools to homeschool, you need to make a few preparations.